johnnaumann/ui-interview-codetest/frontend/README.md

 - Ensure the GraphQL server is running on port 3000
 - Check that the frontend can connect to http://localhost:3000
 - Verify Apollo Client configuration in `src/api/apollo-client.ts`

-## 🤝 Contributing

-1. Follow the existing code style and TypeScript patterns
-2. Write tests for new components
-3. Update interfaces when adding new data structures
-4. Ensure responsive design for all new components
-5. Use yarn for all package management operations

-## 📄 License

-This project is part of a UI interview code test.